kidongYun/jpaexl/README.md

 - create the instantiation class for building instance of any types like String, Long, LocalDate ... etc (complete)
 - refactor Table interface that it changes id type from String to Data<?> (complete)

+## 2022.03.04

 - it should be saved without duplicated id.

 ## TODO

 - when schema is changed after it is already created, the schema in excel should be updated.
+- cache Schema in persistanceManager.
+File I/O for searching it is too occurred frequently.